RigvedaVangipurapu/Rate-my-Menu/README.md

 Picture this: You're at a new restaurant, staring at a menu longer than a CVS receipt.
 The restaurant has great reviews, but you're still playing Russian roulette with your taste buds.
 That's where we come in!

 - 🎯 **Dish-by-Dish Ratings**: No more guessing games!
 See exactly which dishes are worth your hard-earned money
-- 📱 **Easy Upload**: Snap a pic of the menu, and our OCR magic does the rest
+- 📱 **Smart Menu Parsing**: Our AI-powered system (Tesseract + LLaVA) automatically extracts dishes and prices from menus
 - 📍 **Nearby Restaurants**: Find and rate menus from restaurants around you
 - ⭐ **Community Driven**: Share your culinary wisdom with fellow foodies

 ## 🚀 Features

-- **Smart Menu Parsing**: Upload menus via image or PDF, and we'll extract the dishes for you
+- **AI-Powered Menu Parsing**: Combines Tesseract OCR with LLaVA (Large Language and Vision Assistant) for accurate menu extraction
+- **Smart Dish Recognition**: Automatically identifies dishes, prices, and categories
 - **Google Places Integration**: Find restaurants near you and see their menus
 - **Dish Ratings**: Rate individual menu items and leave helpful comments
 - **Top Picks**: See which dishes are crowd favorites at each restaurant